EnterpriseDB/barman/doc/manual/43-backup-commands.en.md

 to remove the oldest backup available in the catalog and reclaim disk space.

+Additionally, if backup was taken with the `--name <friendly_name>` option, you can use the friendly name in place of the backup ID to refer to that specific backup.

 ## `check-backup`

 Starting with version 2.5, you can check that all required WAL files